Economic history of the United States: Finance, money and banking

 The U.S. Constitution (Article 1, Section 8, Clause 5) gave the government the power to coin money to establish a mint.
 The dollar was established as the monetary unit of the U.S. by the Coinage Act of 1792, which also defined its value in terms of gold and silver.

 The First Bank of the United States was chartered in 1791.
 It was designed by Alexander Hamilton and faced strenuous opposition from agrarians led by Thomas Jefferson, who deeply distrusted banks and urban institutions.
 They closed the Bank in 1811, just when the War of 1812 made it more important than ever for Treasury needs.

 Early 19th century

-The United States economy was mostly agricultural with increasingly industry throughout the first third of the 19th century.
+The United States economy was mostly agricultural with a growing industry throughout the first third of the 19th century.
 Most people lived on farms and produced much of what they consumed.
 A considerable percentage of the non-farm population was engaged in handling goods for export.
 The country was an exporter of agricultural products.
 The U.S. built the best ships in the world.

 The textile industry became established in New England, where there was abundant water power.
 Steam power began being used in factories, but water was the dominant source of industrial power until the Civil War.

 The building of roads and canals, the introduction of steamboats and the first railroads were the beginning of a transportation revolution that would accelerate throughout the century.